g-n-g/jmatrix/README.md

 JMatrix is a matrix library implemented in Java providing garbage collection free operations.
 Its aim to rely on minimal dependencies and stay compilable on embedded Java implementations.

-Only dense matrices are supported at the moment.
+Currently, only dense matrices are supported.

 Supported matrix decompositions: